#G0621* - Second-hand smoke in cars: Is it myth or fact?

 car can be 23 times more toxic than a home environment in

-the context of passive smoke” in a press release from Action
+passive smoke” in a press release from Action

 on Smoking and Health Ireland (that cited unspecified Colorado